 The above error tells us that the file we want to climb on the server is higher than the allowed server limit per upload session.
 This limit is routed to the general configuration file NGINX (nginx.conf) or in the custom NGINX config file of the domain that we encountered.

-How to resolve "client intended to send too large body - HTTP error" error
+How to resolve the error "client intended to send too large body - HTTP error"

 The easiest way is to edit the file "nginx.conf”And establish a directive to change the upload limit allowed per session.
 In our case we set the limit of 10 MB per body of upload files.

 The above directive will be added to the http (server / location) section.